mmf1982/frm4doas_dashboard_description/README.md

    - the retrieved profile (if a measurement or measurements are selected) (middle)
    - measured and simulated dscs (right)
 * the color coding, similar to the L1 daily plots, is indicated in the header, mapa has circles, mmf has crosses, each three different colors to indicate the flagging condition.
-* on the right, one can de-select either of the two codes in each set of two rows
+* on the right, one can de-select either of the two codes (mapa, mmf) in each set of two rows
 * if two or more trace gases use the same o4 window for its base aerosol retrieval, the aerosol retrieval row is duplicated and shown after each of the trace gases.
 <sub>[(back)](#table-of-contents)</sub>